Healthdirect Free Australian health advice you can count on.

 The Leukaemia Foundation provides information and free services to people with lymphoma.

-The Children’s Cancer Foundation provides family support and information about the latest treatments.
+The Children's Cancer Foundation offers family support and information about the latest treatments.

 Cancer Australia has links to support organisations for children with cancer and their families.
 It can also help you find clinical trials that your child could join and has a list of children's hospitals in Australia.

-Canteen's and Camp Quality's online community Parenting through cancer provides free expert advice, counselling and a chance to connect with other parents in similar situations.
+The online community Parenting through cancer in run by Canteen and Camp Quality.
+It provides free expert advice, counselling, and a chance to connect with other parents in similar situations.

 Learn more here about the development and quality assurance of healthdirect content.